yawaramin/fake-io/README.md

 This is a project to demonstrate abstracting out IO effects from Scala programs to promote testing without mocking.
-It is inspired by similar work done in the Haskell work, such as:
+It is inspired by similar work done in the Haskell community, such as:

   - https://engineering.imvu.com/2015/06/20/testable-io-in-haskell-2/